richersu-teacher/teach-tools/README.md

 ## ⚠️ Disclaimer

 - This project is for classroom support use
-- No guarantee for all usage scenarios
+- No guarantee is provided for all usage scenarios
 - Users are responsible for how the tools are used

 ---